Table of Contents

 What are the best nails for framing?

-What nails to use for framing with a nail gun?
+What nails are to be used for framing with a nail gun?

 Before using the best nail gun, you must know what size nails you need for framing with a nail gun.
-Using the right framing nails can save your work.
+Using the proper framing nails can save your work.

 Again if you use short nails instead of long nails, that may not do the job.